Crime (TV channel)

 Crime (formerly Fox Crime) is an Australian subscription television channel primarily screening crime drama television series.
 The channel launched on 7 November 2019, replacing TVHits.

 History

 TVHits (2014–2019)

-In August 2013 it was announced Foxtel had failed to complete negotiations with the TV1 General Entertainment Partnership for a new carriage deal for their channel TV1, an Australian general entertainment channel dedicated to hit television series.
+In August 2013 it was announced that Foxtel had failed to complete negotiations with the TV1 General Entertainment Partnership for a new carriage deal for their channel TV1, an Australian general entertainment channel dedicated to hit television series.
 As a result, Foxtel planned to replace it with another general entertainment channel once TV1's carriage deal had expired.
-In October 2013 it was announced TVHits, a channel owned and operated by Foxtel Networks, would replace TV1 on 1 January 2014.
+In October 2013 it was announced that TVHits, a channel owned and operated by Foxtel Networks, would replace TV1 on 1 January 2014.
 The branding logo used an exclamation point in place of the "I" character.